Skip to Content List

 Fellows Ateira Griffin and Wayne Paige were featured next, on December 30th.
 Ateira founded Building Our Nation’s Daughters, Inc. (BOND) to work with single mothers and their daughters together for activities and communication strategies to help build confidence and connection.
 With The Beautiful Baltimore Project, Wayne hopes to mentor young people in the McElderry Park neighborhood and support them at various points throughout their life, just as he had been mentored years ago.
 Listen to Ateira and Wayne here.

-On January 5, Tehya Jenae Faulk and Darius Wilmore will talk about their projects, Orphan We and The Short Kuts Narrative Therapy Initiative, respectively.
+On January 5, Tehya Jenae Faulk and Darius Wilmore spoke about their projects, Orphan We , an online story portal that hopes to build empathy with others, and The Short Kuts Narrative Therapy Initiative, a project that helps performers share peronsal stories, respectively.
+Listen here.

 Related Content